-No matter how you prefer to recreate in the mountains, understanding avalanche basics are the foundation to a fun and safe day in the backcountry.
+No matter how you prefer to recreate in the mountains, understanding avalanche basics is the foundation to a fun and safe day in the backcountry.
 The most effective way to learn about avalanches and how to avoid them is to take an avalanche class from a qualified course provider.
 Many online resources exist that provide a good introduction to avalanche basics and offer extensive opportunities for continued education.
 The following resources are an excellent way to keep your skills and knowledge current so that you can continue to enjoy the Eastern Sierra for years to come.

 *ESAC's 2020/2021 Virtual Education Series - Recorded Events* - Live events every first Wednesday of the Month!

 - Debrief on the avalanche accident that occurred in the Main Bardini chute on January 30th, 2021.
 This round table discussion focuses on lessons learned and a thoughtful conversation about risk, decision making, and uncertainty in avalanche terrain.

 - How to Read the Advisory The avalanche advisory is designed for people who have taken an avalanche awareness or Level 1 avalanche class.
 For those without formal avalanche education, we have put together a quick tutorial on the concepts of the avalanche advisory and how to interpret the information provided.